Sukh Chungh: BC Lions

 On February 12, 2019, it was announced that Chungh had signed a three-year contract with his hometown BC Lions.
-His first year with the Lions was best with injuries as he played and started in just eight games in 2019.
+His first year with the Lions was beset with injuries as he played and started in just eight games in 2019.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 In 2021, he played and started in all 14 regular season games at right guard.
+Chungh played and started in 16 regular season games in 2022 and also played in both of the team's post-season games.
+He played and started in 17 regular season games in 2023 and was named a CFL West All-Star at year's end.

+On February 11, 2025, Chungh's contract with the Lions expired and he became a free agent.
+Lions' general manager, Ryan Rigmaiden, advised that the team would be "moving on" from Chungh.